xbeat/Machine-Learning/README.md

 Document Understanding Transformer is a powerful deep learning model designed to comprehend and extract information from various types of documents.
 It leverages the transformer architecture to process both textual and visual elements, making it particularly effective for tasks involving complex document layouts.

+## Mastering ReAct Combining Reasoning and Action in Python

+ReAct Framework Core Components

+The ReAct framework integrates large language models with action capabilities through a systematic thought-action-observation cycle.
+This paradigm enables AI agents to reason about their environment, take actions based on that reasoning, and observe the results to inform subsequent decisions.

 ## Accelerating RAG with Binary Quantization

 Understanding Binary Quantization